christophsanz/svelte.dev/apps/svelte.dev/content/tutorial/02-advanced-svelte/04-advanced-bindings/04-dimensions/index.md

 ```

 These bindings are readonly — changing the values of `w` and `h` won't have any effect on the element.

+> [!NOTE] This will not work with `display: inline` elements as the resize event does not apply to those elements and they lack defined width and height properties.